The smoke Maine Coon is a beautiful addition to any family, but you may be wondering what makes this kind of Maine Coon so special.

 |Red Smoke||Orange or red-tipped fur, with paler |

 |Cream Smoke||Patches of fur-tipped in either black |

 |Tortie Smoke||Patches of fur-tipped in either black |

 For more information on each Smoke Maine Coon Color, see our detailed descriptions below:

-A cat who inherits both red and black pigmentations is known as a tortie or tortoiseshell.
-A tortie smoke Maine Coon has brindled patches of fur that are tipped either black or red, but, like all other smoked Maine Coons, the base of the hair paler.
+A tortie-smoke Maine Coon has brindled patches of fur that are tipped either black or red, but, like all other smoked Maine Coons, the base of the hair is paler.

 Black Smoke Maine Coon Picture

 Below is a picture of a majestic-looking black smoke Maine Coon cat:

 According to The Cat Fanciers Association, smoke Maine Coons can come in three different patterns: